Sustainable Fashion: The Environmental Impact of Linen Silk vs. Cotton Silk

 Some might think that the costumes were the only thing particularly handmade.
 Think again!
 All the jewellery worn in the show is handcrafted with the most supreme details.
 They were crafted in such a way that they highlight the natural features of the gowns while also complementing the overall look.

 Bridgerton consists of an abundance of accessories.
 Whether they’re fans, necklaces, gloves, hats, or even small bags/pouches.
-These minute details did not go unnoticed.
+Obviously these minute details did not go unnoticed.

 Traditionally the bags carried in the time were too plain and the embroidery wasn’t too intricate.